Christian mission to Jews: 20th and 21st centuries

 With the decimation of European missions, and with the disappearance of Jewish populations in Europe as a result of the Holocaust, the center of post-World War II missions shifted from Europe to Britain and the United States.
 The American Board of Missions to the Jews (ABMJ), not attached to any denomination, survived the wider decline in Jewish missions and arose to become the largest Jewish mission in the postwar era.
 The ABMJ pioneered new ministry strategies which included radio broadcasts, television specials, and newspaper ad campaigns.
-One of the ABMJ's missionaries was Moishe Rosen, who established the San Francisco branch of the ABMJ in the early 1970's.
+One of the ABMJ's missionaries was Moishe Rosen, who established the San Francisco branch of the ABMJ in the early 1970s.
 Rosen ended his relationship with the mission because he did not like its methodology, and in 1973, he transformed the San Francisco branch of the mission into a new organization, Jews for Jesus.
 Jews for Jesus' focus on street evangelism and media campaigns brought it into the national spotlight, and it rapidly grew and eventually became the largest and most influential Jewish mission of the late 20th century.
 In 1984, the ABMJ changed its name to Chosen People Ministries.

 In the 21st century, Jews for Jesus and Chosen People Ministries operate in dozens of American cities and they also operate throughout the world.
 Other prominent Jewish missions include the Church's Ministry Among Jewish People, Life in Messiah, Friends of Israel Gospel Ministry, the International Board of Jewish Missions, and CJF Ministries.
 The Lausanne Consultation on Jewish Evangelism, founded in 1980, serves as an international society for Jewish missions to network, share resources, and minister together.